-Once the CE is very close to completed, the grantee (the organization to whom you grant the easement) will create a baseline environmental report which describes the natural values, landscape and developed features, and current uses of the property.
+Once the CE is very close to completed, you and the organization you choose to work with will hire a professional to create a baseline documentation report which provides a snapshot of the natural values, landscape and developed features, and the current and potential uses of the property.
 This will be the basis for monitoring the terms of the agreement in the future.
 This document is done by a professional with landowner input.
-It will be attached to the registered conservation easement, and signed off by the landowner and the grantee.
+It is signed off by the landowner and the qualified organization.